Scripting

 Decorators

-Public properties of components are displayed in the inspector, providing that the types of those properties are supported.
-The following property types are visible/editable by the inspector:
+The public properties of components are displayed in the inspector, provided that the types of those properties are supported.
+The following property types are visible/editable through the inspector:

 import { Component, type Entity, Slider, Name, Icon, Units, UnitType,